MikroElektronika/mikrosdk_click_v2/clicks/rtc11/details.md

 ### Application Task

-> Demonstrates use of RTC 11 click board by reading and displaying time and date via USART terminal.
+> Demonstrates use of RTC 11 Click board by reading and displaying time and date via USART terminal.

 ```c